OT-CONTAINER-KIT/k8s-vault-webhook/README.md

 - Fetch secrets from Azure Key Vault and inject them in pods/containers
 - Pod AD identity and Service principal based authentication in Azure
 - Authentication with AWS Secret Manager with access key and iam role
+- Authenticate and authorize using GCP service-account and annotations
+- Secret injection in pods/containers from GCP Secret Manager
 - Support regex to inject all secrets from a certain path of Vault
 - Inject secrets directly to the process of container, i.e. after the injection you cannot read secrets from the environment variable